“A captivating, quirky little hotel hidden in the streets of Soho with authentic 18th-century furnishings”

 The distinctive charm of Hazlitt’s is the picture-perfect restoration of its past.
 This means small Club Rooms and slightly larger Superior Rooms with 18th-century canopied or four-poster beds, antique writing desks, and bathrooms with free-standing claw-footed baths (most also have oversized rainfall showerheads) and Victorian brass fittings.
 Every room has a different name and décor: Lady Frances Hewitt (J.K.
 Rowling's favourite) is painted a pretty pink with a glassed-in bookshelf; Joel Johnson is a deep blue with a marble bust in the fireplace.
 In Prussian Resident (the Spoonerish name is typical of the hotel's sense of humour) you'll find elegant mahogany lamps, gilt-framed mirrors, a ceiling-height carved oak bedhead, and a large marble bust gazing at you as you slip into the tub.

 Deluxe Rooms have a sitting area and an ante-chamber off the bathroom, which has a shower cubicle.
 On our first visit to the hotel we stayed in Jonathan Swift, with its red brocade chaise longue, marble fireplace and massive oak headboard dated 1740.
 Windows were double-glazed to muffle the sounds of Soho; with the silk curtains drawn and the chandelier dimmed, we could easily imagine we were back in gentler Georgian times.
-Until, of course, we put on our fluffy white bathrobes, turned up the central heating and curled up to watch a DVD on the flat-screen television.
+Until, of course, we put on our fluffy white bathrobes, turned up the central heating and curled up in front of the flat-screen television.